akashsawan1/SmackAGame/README.md

 # SmackAGame
-Game made using HTML, CSS, and JavaScript &lt;br>.
+Game made using HTML, CSS, and JavaScript &lt;<br>.
 Smack the mole to get points and smack the plant to lose the game.